gcm256/geometry/README.md

      - Both have $`y`$ co-ordinate $`a(t+t')`$ where $`t`$ and $`t'`$ are parameters of the extremities of any of the parallel chords of $`y^2 = 4ax`$ with slope $`\dfrac{1}{t+t'}`$.
      - A circle with any focal chord as diameter, is tangent to the directrix.
-     - The intersection points of any three tangents to a parabola, are vertices of a triangle whose orthocenter belongs to the directrix of the parabola and the circumcircle of the triangle passes through the focus of the parabola.
+     - The intersection points of any three tangents to a parabola, are vertices of a triangle whose orthocenter belongs to the directrix of the parabola[^5], and the circumcircle of the triangle passes through the focus of the parabola.[^3]
-     - The foot of the $`\perp`$ from the focus to any tangent, always lies on the tangent at vertex.
-Ref: Ross Honsberger, ***Episodes in Nineteenth and Twentieth Century Euclidean Geometry***, Mathematical Assoc. of Amer., Chapter 5, pp. 47-48, 1995.
+     - The foot of the $`\perp`$ from the focus to any tangent, always lies on the tangent at vertex.[^3]
 3. In ellipse and hyperbola only,
      - Product of the lengths of the two $`\perp`$'s from foci on any tangent is $`b^2`$ where $`b`$ is the length of the semi-minor or semi-conjugate axis of ellipse or hyperbola respectively.
 5. Reflection property for all conics.